scalajp/2018.scalamatsuri.org/_candidates_en/YugoMaede_1.md

 Akka in Action (which I wrote the Japanese translated version) describes how to design and implement a distributed system using Akka.
-The book provides a lot of sample code in Scala, and you can use run the code yourself to better understand how things work.
+The book provides a lot of sample code in Scala, and you can run the samples by yourself to better understand how things work.

 Reference article： https://codezine.jp/article/detail/10548